Harehuwa exclosure: Management

 As a general rule, cattle ranging and wood harvesting are not allowed.
 The grasses are harvested once yearly and taken to the homesteads of the village to feed livestock.
 Physical soil and water conservation has been implemented to enhance infiltration, and vegetation growth.

 Benefits for the community

-Setting aside such areas fits with the long-term vision of the communities were hiza’iti lands are set aside for use by the future generations.
-It has also direct benefits for the community:
+Setting aside such areas fits with the long-term vision of the communities, where hiza’iti lands are set aside for use by the future generations.
+It also has direct benefits for the community: